deadboy18/speedtest-faker/README.md

 - **🌍 Auto Timezone** — Detects your timezone and shows what the result timestamp will be
 - **📱 Mobile Friendly** — Responsive card layout, touch-optimized buttons
 - **🖼️ Link Previews** — Open Graph tags for rich previews on WhatsApp, Discord, Telegram
+- **🔖 Bookmarklet** — Runs directly on speedtest.net — no CORS, no rate limits, no proxy
 - **🥚 Easter Eggs** — [There are a few...](#-easter-eggs)

 ---